 In short: It’s not about designing a “new website”.
 It’s about designing digital services.

 ‘Anti White Cube’ is the future of museums: International research is starting to recognise that artworks are nodes in a complex web of untold stories

 The German Federal Cultural Foundation selected the Kunstsammlung Nordrhein-Westfalen and Berlin’s National Gallery for an ambitious research project: “Museum Global” will highlight several new thematic, historical and political perspectives on artists and artworks.
-Together with Plural, Kunstsammlung Nordrhein-Westfalen will sound out the possibilities digitalisation holds for “Museum Global.”
-We can’t wait.
+Plural designed diverse scenarios for how artworks can be contextualised.